Alboroni/WAF-Monitoring/readme.md

 ## Multi Resource Alerts

 Where possible and if able to scope multiresource alerts should be set.
-This enables one alert rule to be configred for many resources The currently supported resource
+This enables one alert rule to be configred for many resources and targgeted via a scope at Resource Group or Sunscriptions LEvel The currently supported resource.

 ## Service Health